odemolliens/ODUtil/README.md

 ODGPSUtil
 =======

-Launch GPS itinerary in your app (UIActionSheet available).
+Launch GPS itinerary in your app with Apple Maps, Google Maps, TomTom, Navigon (UIActionSheet available).

 =======
 ODDateUtil
 =======

 Lot of methods to play with NSDate object.

 =======
 ODLanguageService